-It’s interesting to note that Gartner used to publish a Magic Quadrant for web fraud detection, but the market became so fragmented that they started doing a Market Guide instead.
+It’s interesting to note that Gartner used to publish a Magic Quadrant for web fraud detection, but the online transaction fraud market became so fragmented that they started doing a Market Guide instead.
 Prospects and customers sometimes ask, “Where does Distil Networks fit into the Gartner Magic Quadrant?”
 Well, there is no magic quadrant for Bot Detection and Mitigation.
 However, in Gartner’s 2017 Magic Quadrant for Web Application Firewalls, they started judging WAFs on their ability to do advanced bot mitigation.
 Gartner also considers bot mitigation to be a core capability to what they call cloud-based web application and API protection (WAAP) solutions.
 Gotta love all those acronyms!

 We’re honored to be the only bot mitigation vendor to be included in Gartner’s Market Guide for Online Fraud Detection three-years running.
-This year Gartner didn't put in descriptions of each vendor, but rather just listed vendors with a link back to their websites.
+This year Gartner didn't put in descriptions of each vendor, but rather just listed online fraud prevention companies with a link back to their websites.
 In year’s past, Gartner highlighted Distil Networks’ ability to use behavioral profiling, browser validation, device fingerprinting, and community-sourced threat intelligence, among other techniques, to detect malicious traffic, which customers can then choose to monitor, use CAPTCHA or block in real time.

 One of the main findings from this year’s guide directly validates what we do here at Distil: